 8. There was a Death in the Family

 This is the most common reason for extension requests.
-Let me be clear: every teacher is bamboozled that there seems to be a spike in deaths of grandmas whenever assessments are due.
+Let me be clear: every teacher is bamboozled that there seems to be a spike in the deaths of grandmas whenever assessments are due.